raystack/dagger/docs/advance/longbow+.md

 * Example value: `rowtime`
 * Type: `required`

-For additional global configs regarding longbow, please refer [here](docs/../../reference/configuration.md#longbow).
+Longbow+ reader utilizes same global longbow configs.
+Details [here](docs/../../reference/configuration.md#longbow).

 ## Using longbow reader output
 Given that the output of longbow_reader will contain a list of bytes, it becomes hard to use it directly in the SQL query.
 So we added a few custom [UDFs](docs/../../guides/use_udf.md) in order to make this easy for the users.
 These UDFs simplify the Dagger query for consuming data from longbow reader.
 They consume the data which is in the form of bytes and do deserialization and filtering/field selection on top of it.